• Welcome

 National recognition

-Although it is a year ago it is nice to remind you that our school was featured in both the Melbourne Age and the Sydney Morning Herald for our innovative S.O.L.E. strategy and the development of our Community Hub, both of which have been recognised in a number of awards.
-The article from The Age is included below.
+Our school has been featured in both the Melbourne Age and the Sydney Morning Herald for our innovative S.O.L.E. strategy and the development of our Community Hub, both of which have been recognised in a number of awards.
+The following article appeared in The Age.

 Want to know what schools will look like under Gonski 2.0?
 Look at these ones